ChirayuDodiya/InsightStox---Portfolio-analyzer-tracker-and-console/Delieverable1_RE.md

 Failure:
 - When no stock matches the filter criteria then the system should prompt that there are no stock with given criteria.

+---

+## **POC for Sprint 1:**

+### **1. Sprint Goal**

+The goal of Sprint 1 was to create the basic foundation of the InsightStox platform.
+The main focus was on designing (UI) and developing the initial pages of the application, including the Home Page, Login Page, and Registration Page.
+This sprint also aimed to build the backend for user authentication (login, register, logout) with proper database integration.

+At the same time, this sprint included research activities such as conducting interviews, surveys, and analyzing similar platforms.
+The purpose of these activities was to gather correct requirements and understand what users expect from such a platform.

+In summary, the goal was to make sure that both the technical structure (frontend + backend) and the requirement base (user needs) were ready for future sprints.

+### **2. Scope of POC (Features Implemented)**

+During Sprint 1, the following features were included in the scope of the Proof of Concept:

+Frontend (UI/UX Design and Development):

+1. First, created UI designs (prototypes/mockups), and then implemented those designs as actual frontend code.
+2. Designed the Home Page showing the platform’s purpose and navigation.
+3. Designed the Login Page with input fields for username/email and password.
+4. Designed the Register Page for new users to create accounts.

+Backend (Server and Database):

+1. Implemented user registration – saving new user details in the database.
+2. Implemented user login – verifying user credentials and creating a login session.
+3. Implemented user logout – closing the session securely.
+4. Created and connected a database schema to store and manage user details.

+Research and Requirement Gathering:

+1. Conducted interviews with potential users to understand their needs and expectations.
+2. Carried out surveys to collect opinions about features users would like.
+3. Studied similar platforms to identify what features they provide and what improvements can be made in our platform.
+4. Collected and organized all findings to help in planning the next stages of development
+3. User Stories Delivered

+The following user stories were completed in Sprint 1:

+1. As a new user, I want to register on the platform, so that I can create an account and start using it.

+2. As a registered user, I want to log in securely, so that I can access my personal account and data.

+3. As a registered user, I want to securely log out from the platform, so that I can ensure my account is safe when I am not using it.

+### **3. User Stories Delivered**

+The following user stories were completed in Sprint 1:

+1. As a new user, I want to register on the platform, so that I can create an account and start using it.

+2. As a registered user, I want to log in securely, so that I can access my personal account and data.

+3. As a registered user, I want to securely log out from the platform, so that I can ensure my account is safe when I am not using it.

+### **4. Implementation Details (Tools Used)**

+UI & Frontend Implementation:

+1. Created clean and simple UI designs for the home page, login page and register page using Figma.

+2. Focused on making the design user-friendly and responsive using HTML, CSS, Java Script and ReactJS.

+Backend Implementation:

+1. Developed the database schema for storing user details securely in PostGreSQL.

+2. Coded the backend functionality for user registration, login, and logout using NodeJS.

+3. Ensured that login and logout sessions work correctly.

+Research Activities:

+1. Interviews were conducted with potential users to identify needs and challenges.

+2. Surveys Forms (Google Forms) were shared to collect feedback on what features users expect.

+3. Similar platforms were studied to find common features and possible improvements for InsightStox.

+4. All results were documented and will guide the design of future sprints.

+### **5. Outcome of POC**

+At the end of Sprint 1, the following outcomes were achieved:

+1. A working prototype of the Home Page, Login Page and Register Page was completed.

+2. The backend authentication system (login, register, logout) was successfully implemented.

+3. Valuable user insights were gathered from interviews, surveys, and individual research.

+4. The sprint validated both the technical feasibility (frontend + backend integration) and the user requirements for the platform.